A day on the mountain or a day on the lake?

 Take a ride on the chairlift to see the whole valley in bloom.

-Flying through the treetops at Tamarack’s zipline course.
+Flying through the treetops with a view from the zipline.
 Photo courtesy of John Webster.

-In May, the resort opens up its own zipline course.
+In late spring, the resort opens up its own zipline tours.
 The course has eight lines that total 3,500 feet long, with two suspension bridges and two treehouses — one of which is 105 feet above the ground!

 What’s it like?
 Imagine flying above the treetops, racing down the mountain as the entire valley opens up before you.
 You can almost see the entire lake from here, and the mountaintops are all in view.